-People associate selling with the stereotype of the aggressive used car salesmen.
-If you want to learn to sell effectively then you’ll need to learn that it’s almost never about the hard sell.
+People associate selling with the stereotype of the aggressively used car salesmen.
+If you want to learn to sell effectively, then you’ll need to learn that it’s almost never about the hard sell.

-One of the most effective tools you can have in your arsenal of skills is the ability to deliver a soft sell.
-It’s more comfortable for you, and it’s more comfortable for them.
-In a soft sell, your goal is to articulate the value of what you offer, and let your customers know they are in complete control of the final decision.
+One of the most effective tools you can have in your arsenal of soft skills, is the ability to deliver a soft sell.
+Not only is it more comfortable for you, but it’s also a whole lot more comfortable for them.
+In a soft sell, your goal is to articulate the value of what you offer and let your customers know they are in complete control of the final decision.

-In this article, we want to share five keys to selling that you can use any time you are pitching a potential client on your product or services.
+In this article, we’re going to teach you how to sell yourself using these 5 key methods.
+You can use these steps any time you are pitching a potential client on your product or services.

-All of these examples in this article involve musicians, but they’re relevant to everyone if you just look at them through the lens of what you do.
+As a disclaimer, all of these examples in this article involve musicians, but – they’re relevant to everyone!
+Just look at this guidance through the lens of what you do.

 Ready to get started?

-One thing you absolutely must have before you can starting selling your services is an intimate knowledge of the space you’re working in.
+One thing you absolutely must have before you can start selling your services is an intimate knowledge of the space you’re working in.

-People with a deep knowledge on a subject exude a confidence that cannot be faked.
+People with deep knowledge of a subject exude a confidence that cannot be faked.
 If this isn’t you (yet!), then you need to start learning the space any way you can.

 If that means doing free work to build your experience, then go for it.